moonymango/enmovito/memory-bank/systemPatterns.md

 ### Theming Path

-1. User selects theme (Dark or Light) using radio buttons
+1. User selects theme (Dark or Light) using radio buttons in the ControlPanel
+2. ControlPanel emits the theme_changed signal
+3. Main application receives the signal and calls the appropriate theme method
-2. Application loads the appropriate QSS file from the themes directory
+4. Application loads the appropriate QSS file from the themes directory
-3. QSS is applied to the application using setStyleSheet
+5. QSS is applied to the application using setStyleSheet
-4. QPalette is updated with appropriate colors for the selected theme
+6. QPalette is updated with appropriate colors for the selected theme
-5. Plotly visualizations are configured with matching colors for consistency
+7. Plotly visualizations are configured with matching colors for consistency

 ### Plot Management Path

-1. Each plot is created with its own container and clear button
+1. Each plot is created with its own container and clear button in the VisualizationPanel
 2. Clear button is connected to a specific method for that plot
 3. When clear button is clicked, only that specific plot is removed
 4. If all plots are removed, the placeholder is shown again